dentarg/auth0-blog/_posts/2017-12-15-symfony-tutorial-building-a-blog-part-1.markdown

 }
 ```

 We now need to add this class as a service so that Symfony runs it on each controller request.
-In `app/config/services.yml` add the following at the bottom:
+In `app/config/services.yml` add the following as the last item of `services`:

 ```yml
 AppBundle\EventListener\Author\CheckIsAuthorListener: